JuliaArbTypes/ArbFloats.jl/README.md

 ####Compatable Packages

-DualNumbers, ForwardDiff, Plots,  Polynomials, Quaternions, TaylorSeries
+DualNumbers, ForwardDiff, Plots,  Polynomials, Quaternions, TaylorSeries, many others

 **using ArbFloats # goes last!**

+If you have a package that does not "just work" with ArbFloats, please note it as an issue.

 ####Appropriateness